nebari-dev/nebari/docs/docs/development.md

 minikube ssh "sudo apt update; sudo apt install nfs-common -y"
 ```

-Configure `metallb` to have a start ip of `172.17.10.100` and end ip
+Configure the `metallb` load balancer to have a start ip of
-of `172.17.10.100`.
-These ips were not randomly chosen.
-You must make
+`172.17.10.100` and an end ip of `172.17.10.200`.
+These ips were not
-sure that the ip range is within the docker interface subnet.
-You can
+randomly chosen.
+You must make sure that the ip range is within the
-see your docker subnet via
+docker interface subnet.
+You can see your docker subnet via

 ```shell
 $ ip route